 (IV) It maintains clinical records on all patients; and

-(V) It has a full time administrator.
+(V) It has a full-time administrator.

 Drafting Note: State licensing laws vary concerning the scope of “home health care” or “home health agency services” and should be consulted.
 In addition, a few states have mandated benefits for home health care including the definition of required services.